Skip to Content

 Some men have straighter cheek lines, and some men have more curved cheek lines.
 Simply sharpen up your natural line but trimming and shaving the hairs outside it and overlying it.

-6. Shave your neck stubble properly
+5. Shave the neck stubble

 This ties in nicely with the point above.
 The neckline should be nicely defined, but removing all the hair beneath it is just as important.

 Shaving neck stubble properly is essential to creating the intentional stubble look we’re trying to create.
-Sporadic strands of hair here and there won’t cut it.
-It all has to go

 Being completely hairless here produces such a nice contrast with the face stubble.
 It just screams “well-groomed”.